-But there are plenty of things I’ve taken off my food shopping list and saved a ton of money in the process.
+But there are plenty of things you can take off your food shopping list and save a ton of money in the process.

 (This post may contain affiliate links.
 You can read more here.)

 18 Things We Cut From Our Food Shopping List To Save Big Money

 Did you know a 1 portion porridge pot costs more than a whole kilo of oats?